 From there, he makes it his mission to act as a peacekeeper between the humans and the Silurians, trying his best to broker peace between the two races over rights to the planet, to prevent a bloody war from breaking out where one side slaughters the other – but he has his work cut out for him.
 Something I really like about “The Hungry Earth” is that, compared to several other episodes of this show, the supporting cast doesn’t just blindly defer to the Doctor, as much as he might wish that they would.
 They all have agency, they all make major decisions that impact the plot, and not all of those decisions are good.
 In fact, this two-parter has an excellent example of the snowball effect happening and working against Eleven.
 Early on, the Doctor lets Elliot, an eight year old kid, wander off alone while there are creatures coming out of the Earth to attack them all, which is incredibly careless and irresponsible and it winds up severely damaging Ambrose’s trust in him when he needs it the most.

 In “Cold Blood”, the Doctor finally seems to be making some progress with winning over the Silurians, and then things really start to get interesting.
 When it comes to the human race’s development, 2020 is a temporal tipping point where anything can happen to change the future, so (like in “Aliens Of London“) the Doctor is thrilled that he might get to see history in the making as humanity makes first contact with other forms of sentient life.
-He’s done his part, so he’s content to stand to the side and let the humans represent themselves and the needs of their species, encouraging them all to be the best that they can be to create a brand new world – I swear, this side of the Doctor’s personality is so wholesome.
-Alas, it doesn’t last for long, and the Doctor’s hopes are crushed.
+He’s done his part, so he’s content to stand to the side and let the humans represent themselves and the needs of their species, encouraging them all to be the best that they can be to create a brand new world in a very wholesome manner.
+Alas, it doesn’t last for long, and his hopes are crushed.
 Thanks to Ambrose’s actions, the usual status quo is upheld for mankind, and the best thing he can do for the Silurians is give them hope for a better future (which is still a better outcome than the endings they received in many of their previous appearances).

 By “The Hungry Earth”, Amy Pond and her fiancé Rory have definitely decided to go through with getting married, but they’re still putting it off for a little while longer, to enjoy touring the universe.
 A brief encounter with their future selves early on lulls them both into a false sense of security that everything will turn out alright after they get hitched, since they’ve already forgotten what the Doctor taught Amy in “Flesh And Stone”: that time can be rewritten.
 The main trio is split up early on, with disastrous consequences, when Amy gets dragged underneath the Earth and held captive by the Silurians (as a result of her saving Tony Mack’s life).
 From there, she’s very nearly tested upon – while she’s still alive – in a nightmarish cliffhanger for the first episode, before she manages to escape.